why knowing Your HIV Status is Important: The Benefits of Early Detection

 Early detection of the Human Immunodeficiency Virus has many benefits.
 Here are some of them:

-1. Treatment: Early detection allows for early treatment, which can help manage the virus and prevent it from progressing to AIDS.
+- Treatment: Early HIV testing allows early treatment, which can help manage the virus and prevent it from progressing to AIDS.
 With proper treatment, people with HIV can live long and healthy lives.
 Antiretroviral therapy (ART) is the most common treatment for HIV.
 ART involves taking a combination of medications that suppress the virus and prevent it from damaging the immune system.

 Where to Get Tested for HIV?